 Who to contact for your concerns or questions: If you have a question, please first consult this syllabus and the course website; there is a good chance your question can be answered through these resources, especially regarding course logistics or content (e.g., deadlines, assignments, and course material).
 You are also encouraged to use the forum on OWL to post questions to your peers and check to see if your question has already been answered.
-If you cannot find an answer to your question on the syllabus or course website, you may contact the instructor; however, and as indicated above, the preferred means of contact is via office hours or before/after lecture.
+If you cannot find an answer to your question on the syllabus or course website, you may contact the instructor; however, and as indicated above, the preferred means of contact is via office hours.

-Email inquiries to instructor: For all email responses, please permit 24 hours before a response can be expected (i.e., you are unlikely to receive a response the night before a test/assignment).
-It is encouraged that you view any email as an opportunity to practice professionalism.
+Email inquiries to instructor: For all email responses, please permit a minimum of 24 hours before a response can be expected (i.e., you are unlikely to receive a response the night before a quiz/assignment and will not receive a timely response to an email sent on the weekend or holiday).
+It is encouraged that view any email as your chance to practice professionalism.
 Consider that your communication style is a direct reflection of you as a person.
 Hence, when sending an email include appropriate salutation and valediction and ensure proper syntax, grammar and punctuation.